Anjali-2807/Chat_Application/README.md

 ```

 🔹 Group messages are not allowed for now.
 When a user joins the terminal, their arrival will be visible to all participants by a message, "username has joined the chat!"

-   If a user tried to send a message visible to everyone, the user gets the message "Invalid message.
+   If a user tries to send a message visible to everyone, the user gets the message "Invalid message.
 Please send only direct messages starting with @username."

 🔹 Direct Messages (DM): To send a direct message (DM) to a specific user, use the following format:
 ```bash